datagrok/modular-git-hooks/README.md

     ├── update.d/
     ├── dispatch*
     ...

+Each hook gets its own directory containing mini-hook scripts, each of which will be run by the dispatch script when appropriate.

 To cause git to employ the dispatch script, each of git's hooks becomes a symlink to the dispatch script: